 Policymakers should prioritize public investment in wage growth across California’s mixed-delivery system, not only in school-based settings.
 In the absence of funding for such a change, TK wages will almost certainly outcompete prevailing ECE wages.
 Table 1 compares current median ECE wages to the average minimum salary (median is unavailable) offered by local education agencies (LEAs), as well as the median TK wage.
 For wages of center-based directors, see Table 6 in Appendix II.

 For early educators hired as TK lead teachers, the size of their pay increase would depend on whether or not they earn the same as current TK-12 teachers—or whether they would be hired at the bottom of the LEA pay scale.
-For FCC providers, earning the median TK wage in California would increase their pay by about 240 percent—nearly two and a half times their current wages—and earning even the minimum certificated salary would mean an increase of about 150 percent.
-For center-based teachers, earning the median TK wage could mean a nearly 200-percent increase in pay, while coming in at the bottom of the pay scale would mean earning about 120 percent of their previous salary.
+For FCC providers, earning the median TK wage in California would grow their earnings nearly two and a half times.
+Earning even the minimum certificated salary would increase their earnings 1.5 times.
+For center-based teachers, earning the median TK wage could mean a twofold increase in pay, while coming in at the bottom of the pay scale would mean earning about 1.2 times their previous salary.

-Table 2 models the hypothetical wage growth for a current ECE provider with a bachelor’s degree in both dollar and percentage terms.
+Table 2 models the hypothetical wage growth for a current ECE provider with a bachelor’s degree in both dollar and rates of growth (i.e. a salary doubling would be growing 2.0 times, or 2.0x).
 These figures also vary by region, with the largest potential bump for center-based teachers in Los Angeles.
 Among FCCs, providers in Northern California would see the biggest raise.
 The ECE workforce in the Bay Area would see the smallest pay increase in both cases.

 In addition to low wages, many jobs in early education offer insufficient benefits.
 By comparison, school-based teachers can count on access to health insurance and retirement plans in virtually all public districts in California (see CalSTRS and CalPERS).